Vonng/pigsty/docs/r-ha.md

 make test-ro     # Generate pgbench read-only traffic
 ```

-If you wish to emulate other styles of traffic, you can directly adjust the load generation commands and execute them.
+If you wish, you can directly adjust the load generation commands and execute them if you want to emulate other traffic styles.

 ```bash
 # 4 connections, total 64 read/write TPS